Transum Maths Topics

 Sequences

 A pattern of numbers following a rule is called a sequence.
-There are many different types of sequence and this topic introduces students to many of them.
+There are many different types of sequence and this topic introduces pupils to some of them.

 Shape

 This topic is aimed at the learners of basic geometry, which is the study of size, shape and position.
-More than other areas of Maths this topic helps students to learn about the definitions and properties of basic shapes.
+More than other areas of mathematics this topic helps pupils to learn about the definitions and properties of basic shapes.

 Shape (3D)